vassiliphilippov/erct-papers/_papers/12-wijekumar-et-al-2012-structure-strategy-4th-graders.md

   b:
     met: false
     explanation: >-
       They did not allocate equivalent resources or tools to control classrooms; the intervention group had exclusive access to the ITSS system.
     quote: >-
-      "…the control group continued using the same language arts curriculum… while the ITSS group used the web-based tutoring system for 30–45 min weekly."
+      "…the control group in each school used the same language arts curriculum… whereas the intervention group used ITSS for 30–45 min each week as a partial substitute for the regular curriculum."
+(Method section)
-      (Methods section)
     analysis: >-
       To meet B (Balanced Control Group), any extra budget, time, or resources given to the treatment group should also be allocated to the control group.
-Although the total instructional time was the same, the ITSS group received a specialized tutoring system that was not provided to the control group.
+      Although total instructional time was kept identical, the ITSS group received a specialized tutoring software that was not provided to the control group.
+      The control classes simply continued with the standard curriculum, without an alternative intervention of equal scope or intensity.
 Hence, B is not met.
   g:
     met: false
     explanation: >-